Frequently Asked Questions

 What Does General Liability Insurance Cover?

 General liability insurance provides insurance protection for a company’s assets, financial obligations, legal defense, and any settlements or judgments awarded to an injured party.
 It may also include claims for copyright infringement, false or misleading advertising, or libel and slander.
-If a patron is injured in some way in the course of doing business with your company, your general liability insurance will provide coverage.
+If a patron is injured in some way in the course of doing business with your company, your general liability insurance can provide coverage.

 What Business Insurance Do I Need?